 You can earn baggage fee discounts and access to cheaper fares if you join the airline's "$9 Fare Club."
 The actual cost is $59.95, and it's one of those auto-renew memberships that will continue to charge your credit card each year until you order it stopped.
 Renewal price is $69.95.
 If you fly Spirit frequently, it's probably worth consideration.
 Rest assured you'll land on Spirit's marketing lists, but if you like emailed airfare deals, this won't be much of a problem.

-Spirit flies to about 60 destinations in the United States, the Caribbean, Central America and South America.
-Although Spirit does not serve any Canadian destinations, it offers flights to the New York cities of Plattsburgh (63 mi. from Montreal) or Niagara Falls (81 miles from Toronto).
+Spirit flies to about 60 destinations in the United States, the Caribbean, Central America, and South America.
+Although Spirit does not serve any Canadian destinations, it offers flights to the New York cities of Plattsburgh (63 miles from Montreal) or Niagara Falls (81 miles from Toronto).
 Keep in mind that not every Spirit city is served with daily flights.

 You will find many negative reviews of Spirit, and no doubt some of them are justified.
 But many others are the result of travelers who didn't do their homework.
 All of Spirit's potentially troublesome baggage policies are spelled out clearly on the airline's website.